 '''

+java.lang.Object

 java.lang.Throwable

 java.lang.Exception

 java.lang.RuntimeException

 StaticRuntimeException

 MITViolationException

 '''

 Thrown by the AsyncEvent.fire() on a minimum interarrival time violation.
 More specifically, it is thrown under the semantics of the base priority scheduler's sporadic parameters' mitViolationExcept policy when an attempt is made to introduce a release that would violate the MIT constraint.